 You are free to append additional pages if necessary, but please ensure that your name appears on every page and your assignment is stapled.
 Please note, a stapler will not be provided.
-Unless otherwise stated, homework assignments are due every week.
+Unless otherwise stated, homework assignments are due every week at the beginning of class.